MLeidel/yacsniper/README.md

 ![alttext](images/csnips1.png "title")

-_Yacsniper_ is a versatile database manager designed for organizing code snippets, structured around topics and items.
+_Yacsnips_ is a versatile database manager designed for organizing code snippets, structured around topics and items.
 For example, a topic could be "Python," while an item might be "Formatting."

 The database includes various pre-defined topics and items,